SuperSuperDev/project-3-client/README.md

 <a name="challenges"></a>

 ### Challenges
 - **Communication**: Although we split our work well, by the time Ali and I finished with the backend a lot has been done in the frontend by Steven.
-I believe we could have implemented an additional discussion in our stand-ups with the goal to discuss what has been accomplished since the last time we spoke.
+I believe we could have implemented an additional discussion in our stand-ups with the goal to detail what has been accomplished since the last time we spoke.
 This would have made the transition from the backend easier as Ali and I had trouble understanding some of the code and the relationships between components.

 - **Populating Data**: At many times we would encounter a barrier where instead of getting a correct response, certain items would return `undefined` which  was due to us not populating certain fields in the backend correctly.
 On many occasions this has frustrated the flow of work and could have been prevented if we were more thorough in our work.